hileamlakB/HamsterDB/README.md

 > `make CFLAGS+="-DLOG -DLOG_ERR -DLOG_INFO"

 ## Generating your own tests (inside `project_tests/data_generation_scripts`)
-In the `project_tests/data_generation_scripts` directory we have several python scripts that allow generation of test templates for base data CSVs, DSL query files, and EXP expected output files for a battery of tests separated by milestone number (1-5).
+iIn the `project_tests/data_generation_scripts` directory we have several python scripts that allow generation of test templates for base data CSVs, DSL query files, and EXP expected output files for a battery of tests separated by milestone number (1-5).
 Note that these tests are cumulative by nature within each milestone.